kvassAI/slate/source/includes/_intro.md

 All top-level API resources have support for bulk fetches via "list" API methods.
 For instance you can list orders, users, providers, etc.
 These list API methods share a common structure, taking at least these two parameters: size and page.

-ShareActor uses a pagination based on a page size (`size`) and current page (`page`).
+ShareActor uses pagination based on a page size (`size`) and current page (`page`).
 With these parameters you can retrieve the data the way you need and display it using your own pagination scheme.
 The return of a response header contains the total count: `X-Pagination-Total: 212`